jprichardson/node-fs-extra/README.md

 Contributions
 -------------

-If you want to contribute, please add a test if you can.
+If you want to contribute, please add a test.
 Also, don't change the version in `package.json`.

 ### Contributors